Pacific Southwest, Region 9: Superfund

 Contaminants in solid waste material and soil

 Solid waste in the TCOD includes municipal waste, medical waste, and metal debris.
 To date, studies show that most waste in the TCOD is municipal solid waste.
 However, arsenic, copper, strontium, and vanadium have been identified at elevated concentrations in soil compared to native soil and rock.
 Uranium-contaminated waste, equipment, or tailings may have been disposed of at the dump.
-However, at this time, no solid radioactive waste materials have been found in the TCOD.
+However, no radioactive waste materials have been found in the TCOD.

 Contaminants in groundwater